Quantitative Research Methods

 Learners will be able to design an empirical (experimental) study to test the major theories of Behavioral Economics as well as examine novel behaviorally informed public policies,

-Learners will be able to replicate seminal works in behavioral economics and analyze new data using statistical software.
+Learners will be able to replicate seminal works in Behavioral Economics and analyze new data in R/R Studio.

 Mode of instruction